 ARTICLE IV.
 OFFICERS

-It shall be the duty of the Governance Secretary to maintain official records of actions taken at all meetings records of FLAG and of the Executive Board, to maintain the records of the association, serve as Parliamentarian for all FLAG Board meetings, and to perform other such duties as may be authorized by the president and/or the Executive Board.
-The Governance Secretary shall be elected in even numbered years.
+6. It shall be the duty of the Parliamentarian to maintain official records of actions taken at all meetings records of FLAG and of the Executive Board, to maintain the records of the association, serve as Parliamentarian for all FLAG Board meetings, and to perform other such duties as may be authorized by the president and/or the Executive Board.
+The Parliamentarian shall be elected in even numbered years.

-It shall be the duty of the Treasurer to receive all monies of FLAG.
+7. It shall be the duty of the Treasurer to receive all monies of FLAG.
 The Treasurer shall be responsible for the development of FLAG's budget; making recommendations to the Executive Board for changes in dues assessment; the custody of all funds of FLAG; signing checks on behalf of FLAG for disbursement of funds authorized by the Executive Board; keeping records of all receipts and disbursements; providing an annual independent audit, review or compilation (as directed by the Executive Board) as of the end of each fiscal year; providing a review of accounts and investments to the Executive Board at the end of each fiscal year.
 The Treasurer shall be elected in odd numbered years.
 All budget spending over $100 requires prior approval of the Executive Council.
 All expenditures in excess of $100 requires approval and/or two signatures from the treasurer and either the President, President Elect, or Governance Secretary.
 FLAG shall hire a 3rd party accountant to maintain and audit all financial matters of the organization.

 ARTICLE V. EXECUTIVE BOARD

 1. There shall be an Executive Board of FLAG consisting of the officers of FLAG, Standing Committee Chairpersons, Regional Coordinators, and the Gifted Program Consultant from the Florida Department of Education.